-- A. There are three proposals scheduled for a vote: - Proposal 1: the election of three Class I directors; - Proposal 2: the ratification of the selection of Ernst & Young LLP ("Ernst & Young") as our independent registered public accounting firm for the year ending December 31, 2021; and - Proposal 3: a non-binding advisory vote to approve the compensation of our Named Executive Officers.
+- A. There are three proposals scheduled for a vote: - Proposal 1: the election of three Class II directors; - Proposal 2: the ratification of the selection of Ernst & Young LLP ("Ernst & Young") as our independent registered public accounting firm for the year ending December 31, 2022; and - Proposal 3: a non-binding advisory vote to approve the compensation of our Named Executive Officers.

-Q. Who can vote at the Annual Meeting?
+O. Who can vote at the Annual Meeting?

-A. Our Board of Directors has fixed April 6, 2021 as the record date for the Annual Meeting.
-If you were a stockholder of record on the record date, you are entitled to vote (including by proxy) all of the shares that you held on that date at the Annual Meeting and at any postponement or adjournment thereof.

-On the record date, we had 98,921,655 shares of Class A common stock outstanding (each of which entitles its holder to one vote per share) and 18,146,903 shares of Class B common stock outstanding (each of which entitles its holder to ten votes per share).
+A. Our Board of Directors has fixed April 12, 2022 as the record date for the Annual Meeting.
+If you were a stockholder of record as of the close of business on the record date, you are entitled to vote (including by proxy) all of the shares that you held on that date at the Annual Meeting and at any postponement or adjournment thereof.
+On the record date, we had 102,326,152 shares of Class A common stock outstanding (each of which entitles its holder to one vote per share) and 15,999,173 shares of Class B common stock outstanding (each of which entitles its holder to ten votes per share).